 For over 50 years, Holmstead School has offered a state-approved, non-profit private school for students who struggle to stay motivated and perform in traditional/public school environments.

-Serving students from grades 6-12, typically with a history of learning, psychological, social, and/or emotional issues that prevent them from realizing their academic potential.
-Our customized curricula integrate academic, therapeutic, recreational, and psychological components inthe right combination and frequency for each student’s individual needs, with the goal of possibly being mainstreamed back to public school, as appropriate.
+Currently serving students from grades 8-12, typically with a history of learning, psychological, social, and/or emotional issues that prevent them from realizing their academic potential.
+Our customized curricula integrate academic, therapeutic, recreational, and psychological components in the right combination and frequency for each student’s individual needs, with the goal of possibly being mainstreamed back to public school, as appropriate.

 Holmstead School is a therapeutic high school and middle school that provides an educational and therapeutic milieu which emphasizes innovative and flexible education for adolescents who need to be challenged in order to change their motivation and performance.
 It is located in Ridgewood, NJ (Bergen County) with students from over 50 towns within 6 New Jersey counties.